dfm/rtds-action/README.md

 docs using this package.
 The rendered page is available at [rtds-action.readthedocs.io](https://rtds-action.readthedocs.io).

-### 1. Set up ReadTheDocs
+### 1. Set up Read the Docs

 1. First, you'll need to import your project as usual.
-If you've already done that, don't worry: this will also work with existing ReadTheDocs projects.
+If you've already done that, don't worry: this will also work with existing Read the Docs projects.
-2. Next, go to the admin page for your project on ReadTheDocs, click on `Integrations` (the URL is something like `https://readthedocs.org/dashboard/YOUR_PROJECT_NAME/integrations/`).
+2. Next, go to the admin page for your project on Read the Docs, click on `Integrations` (the URL is something like `https://readthedocs.org/dashboard/YOUR_PROJECT_NAME/integrations/`).
 3. Click `Add integration` and select `Generic API incoming webhook`.